-Employers can be confused with the industry-speak and jargon that surrounds the work of pharmacy-benefit managers (PBMs).
-Here we’ll explain some commonly used PBM contract terms and what they mean for pharmacy benefits plans.
+It’s not uncommon for employers to be confused with all the industry-speak and confusing jargon that surrounds the work of pharmacy-benefit managers (PBMs).
+Here we’ll explain some highly relevant and commonly used PBM contract terms and what they mean for pharmacy benefit plans and patient health.

-Pharmacy benefit managers negotiate with drug manufacturers to receive rebates.
-Drug manufacturers offer rebates in exchange for a drug being placed in the formulary — a list of approved drugs.
+Importantly, PBMs negotiate with different industry players, including drug manufacturers, to contain the costs of prescription benefit programs.
+And when they do, they often negotiate with drug manufacturers to receive rebates in exchange for a drug being placed in the formulary — a list of approved drugs.

-In some cases, a PBM can circumvent the rebate pass through process by categorizing rebates in a different way – by calling it an administrative fee or grant.
+In some cases, a PBM can circumvent the rebate pass-through process by categorizing rebates in a different way — such as calling it an administrative fee or grant.

-Specialty drug costs comprise a disproportionate share of pharmacy budgets that help a relatively small number of people.
-Employers must strategize with PBMs or their prescription benefit plan sponsor on how to contain the costs of specialty drugs.
+On average, specialty drug costs comprise a disproportionate share of a plan’s pharmacy budget for the relatively small number of people that benefit.
+Therefore, employers must strategize with PBMs or their prescription-benefit-plan sponsor, or consider using a carve-out strategy, to determine how best to manage and contain the costs of specialty drugs.

 A maximum allowable cost (MAC) refers to the upper limit a PBM will pay for prescription drugs.
 MAC is applied to generic drugs or brand name drugs that have generic versions (referred to as multi-source brands).